Drawdown is a type of lifetime mortgage that enables you to take the cash from your home in chunks, as and when you need it.

 - Future withdrawals can be at a higher interest rate than the initial lump sum

-- You don’t know how much of your property value will be left to your beneficiaries, but you may be able to guarantee a percentage of the value as inheritance
+- You don’t know how much of your property value will be left to your beneficiaries.

 - The loan provider has a first legal charge against your property – when the property is sold, the loan and interest will be paid to the provider and the surplus goes to your estate

 - Early repayment charges may apply if you decide to repay the loan

 - A Drawdown Lifetime Mortgage will reduce the value of your estate and may affect your entitlement to state benefits

 What could you do with a lifetime mortgage make?